cmstas/ZPrimeSnT/README.md

 popd
 ```

-This loops and creates a number of output files of the form `output_"process"_"year".root`, which contains a handful of histograms.
+This loops and creates a number of output files of the form `output_"process"_"year".root` containing histograms.
+Optionally, the file also contains a `RooDataSet` to be used as input for fitting (see below).

 To produce plots:
 ```bash